wp-plugins/mobiloud-mobile-app-plugin/trunk/readme.txt

 * **Analytics**.
 With support for **Google Analytics** to track traffic on your app, you'll have a full view on how people use your app and what content works best.

 * **Advanced feautures** including support for custom post types, image galleries, an advanced Editor you an use to add your own HTML/CSS/PHP code to customise the article/page screens or add custom fields, support for subscriptions/membership sites and much more.

+= All the features =
+* Your own design for icon, launch images, logo and UI colors
+* Unlimited automatic and manual push notifications
+* User preferences for push notifications (by category)
+* Support for posts, pages, categories, custom post types and custom fields
+* Advertising with AdMob, Adsense, MoPub, Google DFP or your own custom HTML ads
+* Banner, interstitial and native ads supported
+* Offline access to your content
+* Support for Google Analytics with complete app usage statistics
+* Customisable app menu with pages, categories and links
+* Custom HTML/PHP/CSS in the article contents (add all the functionality you need)
+* WordPress, Facebook and Disqus comments supported
+* Social Sharing features (one tap to share to Facebook, Twitter, Whatsapp, email and more)
+* Support for Youtube, Vimeo and other video players, Soundcloud and any HTML5 widget or player
+* Support for image galleries
+* User favourite posts
+* Multilanguage apps, including English, Arabic, French, Spanish, Italian, German, Swedish and Portuguese.
+* RTL support for Arabic and Israeli
+* Create a members only, login protected app with access to your wordpress user database
+* App Submission service to App Store and Google Play (we do all for you)
+* Ability to publish with your own Developer accounts on Google Play and App Store

 = How it works =